 Refererheader should be included with requests made.

-- Create a conditional range request that is only fulfilled if the etag or date given in parameter match the remote resource.
+Creates a conditional range request that is only fulfilled if the given etag or date matches the remote resource.
 Used to prevent downloading two ranges from incompatible version of the resource.

 POSTrequest to the specified URI.